njnguyen/NLP-Capstone/README.md

 `./download_oscar.sh ~/username/miniconda3 txlm te abc te_oscar.txt`.

 ## Preprocess Dataset
+### Clean Dataset
 To clean your dataset (combine the datasets when doing multilingual experiments), and you wish to use Cuda device 0, the usage is:

 `./tools/combine_and_clean.sh output_name 0 input_file_1 input_file2 ...`

 For example, if you only want to parse the dataset for Telugu, you want the output file name to be `te_output`, and you wish to use Cuda device 0, the command is:
 `./tools/combine_and_clean.sh te_output 0 te_oscar.txt`

+### Split
+Due to the limited computational resources, we split the dataset into 10 shards.
+The command is:

+`./scripts/make_shards.sh te_output_combined_cleaned.txt shards 10`

+### Train, Dev, Test set
+To get the training, development, and test set, the usage is:
+`python train_test_split.py input_dataset_file train_set_portion dev_set_portion`

+For example, if your input dataset file is named as `input.txt`, and you want to split this dataset into 0.7, 0.2, 0.1 for training, development, and test set respectively, the command is:

+`python train_test_split.py input.txt 0.7 0.2`

+### Dataset repository
+When you check each configs file, there are some paths to the training dataset and development dataset, you can keep or change those paths.
+If you choose to keep those paths, you need to create those directories manually and put the dataset file into those directories.

 ## Running Experiments